What are the program prerequisites?

 If I apply for the program, when will I know if I have been accepted?

-Applications must be submitted to Advisement by 4pm September 5, 2014 for potential acceptance into the program which starts December 2014.
-Application and materials will be reviewed and students notified by email of their conditional acceptance or non-acceptance by approximately November 3, 2014.
+Applications must be submitted to Advisement by 4pm September 4, 2015 for potential acceptance into the program which starts December 2015.
+Application and materials will be reviewed and students notified of their conditional acceptance or non-acceptance by approximately November 6, 2015.Admission to the program is not guaranteed.
+Admission is based on a competitive evalaution process of application completeness, grade point average in prerequisite courses, quality of essay or previous work experience, and quality of reference.
+The program usually has 4 times as many applicants each year as there are spots available in the program.

 When does the program begin?
 What is the schedule for the entire 15 month program?